 Programs of Study focus on specific skill sets that connect to industry standards in different career fields.
 Programs of Study are constructed to enable students to progress through levels of courses, building skills throughout the process, and upon achieving the learning outcomes and credit requirements associated with Program of Study to earn a degree or credential.
 The listed programs of study and course descriptions represent what is generally available.
 New programs of study and courses are continuously being developed, course offerings often adjust based on instructor availability, and at times certain programs of study or courses may cease to be offered.
 For complete details visit Self-Service via myMid.
 Some programs require a separate application process.
 More information about selective admission programs and their application processes are available on the Mid Michigan College website.

 Program Application Deadlines

 Program Application Deadline Campus

+Computed Tomography Technology July 1 Remote

-Medical Assistant May 1 Harrison and Mt.
+Medical Assistant May 1 Mt.
 Pleasant

 Magnetic Resonance Imaging (MRI) February 1 Remote

+Neurodiagnostic Technician (EEG) March 1 Remote

-Nursing Fall - March 9 Fall - Harrison
+Nursing Fall - Third Friday in May Fall - Harrison

-Winter - Last Friday in August Winter - Mt.
+Winter - First Friday in Winter - Mt.
 Pleasant

+September

 Pharmacy Technician July 1 Mt.
 Pleasant

 Physical Therapist Assistant (PTA) March 1 Mt.
 Pleasant

 Radiography (X-Ray) March 1 Harrison